Updated May 25, 2020

 You are also accountable to the Department of Labor for every employee and every shift.
 A good time tracking app that everyone uses is your number one tool for labor law compliance.

-4. Uncomplicated Collaboration
+4. Improve Collaboration

 When a virtual worker clocks in, it lets all team members know that he or she is available.
 If workers are spread around the globe, sometimes there are only a few hours of overlap.
 The two hours when the Filipino techs can talk to the London-based design team are critical.